-3. What is the Anatomical Survey Scan or the 20th-week screening scan?
+3. What Is the Anatomical Survey Scan or the 20th-week screening scan?

-Definitely, an exciting part, this mid-pregnancy or the second trimester scan or the anomaly scan is taken between the 18th and 21st week of becoming pregnant and gives a detail into your uterus and monitors your baby’s development of the entire organ systems and the physical structure.
+Definitely, an exciting part, this mid-pregnancy or the second trimester scan or the anomaly scan is taken between the 18th and 21st week of becoming pregnant and gives detail into your uterus and monitors your baby’s development of the entire organ systems and the physical structure.

 Right from head to toe, this scan examines your baby’s heart, spinal cord, bones, kidneys, face, and abdomen.
 It observes where exactly your placenta is lying, whether it is close or over the cervix.

 The fetal specialist will also be able to determine your baby’s sex here but would not reveal it as it is against the law here in India.

-The entire process of mid-pregnancy scan usually takes around 30 minutes.
-Your fetal specialist diagnosis rare conditions including:
+The entire process of a mid-pregnancy scan usually takes around 30 minutes.
+Your fetal specialist diagnoses rare conditions including:

 This routine procedure in the third trimester between the 28 and 32 weeks of your pregnancy helps observe the fetal well-being of your growing baby.